-- Children and young people feel listened to, valued and respected. - Staff are aware of indicators of abuse and know how to share their concerns appropriately. - All paid and unpaid staff are subject to rigorous recruitment procedures. - All paid and unpaid staff are given appropriate support and training.
+- Children and young people feel listened to, valued and respected. - Staff are aware of indicators of abuse and know how to share their concerns appropriately. - Staff are aware that when recognising abuse in pupils with special educational needs and disabilities, additional barriers can exist. - All staff, volunteers and governors are subject to rigorous recruitment procedures which include enhanced DBS checks. - All staff, volunteers and governors are given appropriate support and training to deliver a safe school.